Alternative, Massage & Holistic Articles You May Like

 Of course, any certification or continuing education classes focusing on cupping will require prior completion of a basic massage therapy or similar program.
 Tuition for massage therapy schools also varies, depending on length and types of classes offered.

 While the U.S. Bureau of Labor Statistics doesn’t specifically cite the salaries of cupping therapy specialists, they do track average salaries for massage therapists.
-According to the BLS, massage therapists across the country earn an average of $47,180 annually.
+According to the BLS, massage therapists across the country earn a median annual salary of $46,910.

 This number can vary widely and can depend on how many hours you work; how much you pay to rent an office, clinic or studio; and a number of other factors.
 Many therapists work part-time (averaging about 27 hours a week) and, if self-employed, don’t get paid for the non-massage activities involved in running a practice.